byuwur/easy-dropzone-php/README.md

+## This now forms part of [github.com/byuwur/spa.php](https://github.com/byuwur/spa.php).
+This repo will no longer be maintained to keep this in order in the base repo it is used.
+[This repo can also be used standalone]

 # Easy Dropzone PHP

 `byuwur/easy-dropzone-php` is a simple project that demonstrates how to use Dropzone.js to implement a single file upload functionality in PHP.
 The uploaded file will be resized and stored in a specified directory.